snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/ootb-data/device-and-browser/index.md

 [See the JavaScript tracker documentation](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md#browser-context) to learn how to configure the context entity.

 ### Mobile context

+The mobile context entity is tracked on mobile apps gives information about the mobile device platform including some identifiers (IDFA, IDFV).
+The context entity is enabled by default but the information that is included is configurable on the tracker.

 <SchemaProperties
   overview={{event: false, web: false, mobile: true, automatic: true}}